Arclight-Team/Arclight/README.md

 No code cruft, no old libraries from over 20 years, no license confusion: Arclight unifies all aspects of application development into one toolbox.

 The code is not aimed towards a particular audience; Instead, everyone can write applications with it, no matter your level of profession or skill.
 And if you once decide to look how a particular feature is implemented, go ahead!
-Everything was written to be as clear as possible without requiring too much prior knowledge from the user's side.
+Everything was written to be as clear as possible without requiring too much prior knowledge on the user's side.

 ### So, why would you want to use Arclight?